Tagline: You’ll sweat blood.

 1h 28min | Horror | R

 Death Spa is a movie that’s been doing the rounds among VHS Revival readers recently.
 To begin with I knew nothing of it, but the title alone was enough for me to make immediate comparisons to another movie, one that happens to be a particular favourite of mine in the realms of low-budget, slasher exploitation.
 I am of course referring to David A. Prior’s absurd, gym-based sleazefest Killer Workout aka Aerobicide, a film starring Deadly Prey, B-movie regular Ted Prior and a whole host of clueless douchebags looking to break into Hollywood along the most misguided of paths.
-The kind of cheapo VHS flick that comes with an undisclosed budget, Killer Workout served up a fast food brunch of blood, babes and MTV aerobics, resulting in an ’80s time capsule of savvy marketing that reached precisely no one.
+The kind of cheapo VHS flick that comes with an undisclosed budget, Killer Workout served up a fast food brunch of blood, babes and MTV aerobics that tapped into cultural trends but reached precisely no one.

 Still, as an exercise in the delightfully absurd, Killer Workout takes some beating.
 First on its agenda is the unadulterated exploitation of the female form.
 In the smut-driven mind of David A. Prior, women are little more than neon-clad bitches looking to shed their spandex at the merest hint of attention, swooning over some of the most chauvinistic pigs ever captured by celluloid, dull-witted muscleheads who mock the movie’s resident killer for not raping his victims first.
 Vile sentiments for sure, but everyday conversation over at Rhonda’s Workout.
 The movie also features impromptu kung-fu battles, ludicrous plot twists and the kind of inept detective work that is perhaps most startling of all.
 Killer Workout should be offensive but you’d be hard-pressed to find anyone who could allow themselves to become distressed by such flagrant and utterly enchanting nonsense, though maybe I’m looking at things through neon-tinted spectacles.